svoisen/sean.voisen.org/_posts/2023-11-08-analog-tools-for-visible-listening.md

 In a world where many one-on-one meetings are held at a physical distance, mediated by a camera and a screen, visible listening is a special challenge.
 Many of the physical cues you have in an in-person, face-to-face meeting get lost or become more difficult to convey.
 Still, even for remote meetings where note taking is necessary, I believe paper and pen reigns superior.
 During a remote one-on-one it’s always obvious when the other party is typing, or their eyes are darting around the screen, or brief flashes of light hint at the fact that they are opening and closing windows on the other end.
 You can tell when someone is truly paying attention, or is distracted by other things on the screen.
 Hand writing your notes eliminates the temptation to do anything other than listen.
 The mere fact that your hands are not on the mouse and keyboard helps.
 And even though the other party can’t always see your notebook, it’s often obvious that, when you are not looking at the screen, you are simply writing something on a piece of paper.

 Of course, analog note taking is not, on its own, going to make anyone a better listener.
-But at least for me I’ve found that being mindful of my tools encourages mindfulness of my behavior, and that alone makes a difference.
+But at least for me I’ve found that being mindful of my tools encourages mindfulness of my behavior, and that alone makes a small difference.